uhm-coe/assist/README.md

 |_contact.html
 ```

-The flow file structure is pretty basic.
+The flow file structure is pretty simple.

 - **_includes** contains:
   - the head of our website (head.html)